 “São Paulo is following on California’s footsteps,” said Antonio Nobre, a scientist in Brazil.
 “This area has been green forever.
 But for most of 2014, people were looking to the horizon and seeing the same atmosphere as you’d see in the Sahara: the same layer of dust and blue sky and heat.
 People are scared, shaking in their boots.”

 When I wrote “Water in Plain Sight” (published in 2016 by St. Martin’s, and from which this article is adapted), I was motivated by my conviction that water should be integral to discussions of climate change.
-I don’t mean merely from the perspective that a changing climate will put stress on available water sources worldwide—an important link and one that is generally known.
+I don’t mean merely from the perspective that a changing climate will put stress on available water sources worldwide—an important link but one that is generally known.
 I also mean the influence of water on climate.
 While researching my previous book, “Cows Save the Planet” (published in 2013), I learned a lot about the carbon cycle in our soil, and how that cycle intersects with others—the nutrient cycle, the energy cycle, and the water cycle.
 Water, I have come to understand, can be a particularly powerful ally as we grapple with climate change.

 To learn more about the ways of water I spent two years visiting or talking to people in California, Mexico, Brazil, West Texas, Australia, and Africa.
 At each stop I found what might be called new water—water held in the soil, cycled through plants, captured as dew.
 This provided insight into how water flows across the land and through the atmosphere—insights that can help us replenish our water resources and make the best use of what we have.

 ARBOREAL AIR CONDITIONERS